trayio/embedded-edition-sample-app/README.md

     }
 ```

-This query fetches all templates for the given master token and provides the id and title fields.
-In order to make this query you must pass your Tray.io API master token, we have some middleware which is using the Apollo Relay client imported from the `server/gqlclient.js`.
+This query fetches all Solutions for the given master token and provides the id and title fields.
+In order to make this query you must pass your Tray.io Partner Accounts API master token, we have some middleware which is using the Apollo Relay client imported from the `server/gqlclient.js`.

 To create side effects through the GraphQL API you must run a mutation.
-For example to create a workflow from a template for a given external user, the mutation is defined as the code below:
+For example to create a Solution Instance from a Solution for a given external user, the mutation is defined as the code below:

 ```
     createWorkflowFromTemplate: (userToken, templateId) => {
         const mutation = gql`
             mutation {
+                createSolutionInstance(
+                input: {
+                    solutionId: "${solutionId}",
+                    instanceName: "${name}",
+                }) {
-                createWorkflowFromTemplate(input: {templateId: "${templateId}"}) {
+                    solutionInstance {
-                    workflowId
+                        id
+                    }
                 }
             }
         `;